Information storing yields a point-asymmetry of state space in general probabilistic theories: General Probabilistic Theories

+{\bf [R1]} $\dim \B<\infty$ \footnote{So $\B_*$ is identified with the dual $\B^*$ of $\B$.
+If $\dim \B=\infty$, this is not the case.
+This affects the dual representation of $\num$.
+Also, typically, $\num=\infty$, so some additional constraints on the states, e,g,, a constraint on `energy' may be needed as done in e.g., \cite{ref:Holevo2}.}.

+{\bf [R2]} All the measurements with the effects corresponding to \eqref{measurement} is feasible, so $\E=\{e;e\in\B, 0\le e\le u\}$.
+Also, $\SA$ is the following compact convex set:

+There aren't compelling arguments for these assumptions.
+For example, in case of quantum systems, the law of dynamics may restrict physically feasible measurements and states.
+Meantime, these assumptions are commonly used, yielding fruitful results.
+In any case, {\it even without [R2], as long as $\SA$ is convex and compact, the essential part of our argument remains intact as will be expounded in Sec.~\ref{subsec:mk}.}

-A family of states $\{s_x\}_x$ is called {\it distinguishable} if there is a measurement $M=(e_x)_x$ such that $\langle s_x, e_x'\rangle = \delta_{x,x'}$.
-In this paper, $d(F)$ denotes the maximal number of distinguishable states in $F$, and $d(\SA)$ is abbreviated as $d$.
-Unless $\SA$ is a singleton (which we won't treat as a trivial case), $d$ is always greater or equal to $2$ \cite{ref:KMI} \footnote{This can be easily seen by considering parallel supporting hyperplanes of $\SA$, which forms a measurement to distinguish the supporting two states\cite{ref:KMI}}.
+A family of states $\{s_x\}_x$ is called {\it perfectly distinguishable} (shortly, {\it distinguishable}) if there is a measurement $M=(e_x)_x$ such that $\langle s_x, e_{x'}\rangle = \delta_{x,x'}$.
+Also, $d(\SA)$ denotes the maximal number of distinguishable states in $\SA$, abbreviated as $d$.
+Unless $\SA$ is a singleton (which we won't treat as a trivial case), $d$ is always greater or equal to $2$ \footnote{This is seen by considering parallel supporting hyperplanes of $\SA$, which forms a measurement to distinguish the supporting two states \cite{ref:KMI}.}.
+We denote by $D$ the affine dimension of $\SA$: $D = {\rm dim}\SA = {\rm dim} \B_* -1$.

-A GP model is said to posses {\it transitive symmetry} iff to each pair of pure states $s_1$ and $s_2$, there is an affine bijection $g$ of $\SA$ which sends $s_1$ to $s_2$ \cite{ref:Davies}.
-Note that any reversible time evolution is an affine bijection on $\SA$.
-It is known that transitive symmetry nicely characterizes classical and quantum systems \cite{ref:rev,ref:KNI}.

-[Classical System] The classical state space $\SA_{cl}$ with $d$-elementary events forms a $(d-1)$-dimensional simplex:
+{\bf [Quantum and Classical Systems] } The state space $\SA_q$ for $d$-level quantum system is the set of density operators, so $D=d^2-1$.
+Meantime, The classical state space $\SA_{cl}$ with $d$-elementary events forms a $(d-1)$-dimensional simplex.
+The maximum number of perfectly distinguishable states is $d$.
+Also, $D = d-1$.